why-myles/why-myles.github.io/_posts/2024-05-27-What-Do-I-Give.md

 # How do I divide my giving?

-2% - HealthRIGHT 360, General Fund
+**2% - HealthRIGHT 360, General Fund - Something local and concrete**

-6% - Giving What We Can, Global Health and Wellbeing Fund 2% - Giving What We Can, Effective Giving Research and Advocacy
+**6% - Giving What We Can, Global Health and Wellbeing Fund - Something global and concrete**

+**2% - Giving What We Can, Effective Giving Research and Advocacy - Something global and nebulous**

 ## The Philosophy

-2% to something local and concrete
-6% to something global and concrete
-2% to something global and nebulous

 ### Local and Concrete

 I'm someone who is very interested in where the thinky abstract world becomes concrete physical world.
 That intersection between spaces is fascinating and engaging to me, and I choose to spend much of my energy focusing on that space.
 For that reason I wanted to split my giving between very local challenges where I can actively see problems in my day to day life, and much larger challenges that span across the entire globe and into the future.

 So a small chunk goes to what I think is the most obvious, painful problem that I see in my day to day life: substance use disorder and homelessness.
 When I think about what I see in the world that triggers the most compassion in me day to day, one thing takes the cake.
 The amount of people living on the street who smoke and inject Fentanyl and other substances until they die.
-People living in pain, people screaming to themselves and others due to a variety of untreated mental disorders, people trapped in cycles.
+People living in pain, people screaming to themselves and others due to a variety of untreated mental disorders, people trapped in cycles of poverty and addiction.
 It's disgusting that we are ok with this as a society.

 I didn't know much about how to help, but I figured donating to the Haight Ashbury Medical Clinics do more to help than hurt.
 So I tried figuring out how to donate to them and found that they merged with Walden House to form HealthRIGHT 360.
 I like their approach to the problem, keep providing the next step in reentry and health and give people a choice to follow or not.
+I'd recommend checking out their website or talking to me for more information about them.

+This focus on local problems that I can see disqualifies me from the GWWC pledge.
+It does not focus on the most effective charities for the most global wellbeing.
+My non-conventional thought is it actually might in a round-about kind of way.
+My hope with donating and being involved in local issues is that I can help inspire people to think about issues they see and care about in their own lives, thereby leading to more energy being put into more issues than if I just put this 2% to more EA 'approved' charities.
+Even if that were proven to not happen I would probably still donate to HealthRIGHT 360 or another local non-profit just because making a differnce in something I can see and experience feels good to me.

 ### Global and Concrete